morpframework/morpfw/docs/xattr.rst

 created multiple views to display the Event, such as ``ical_view`` and ``xml_view``.
 Now, you are doing a project for CustomerA, which you need to add additional data fields to ``Event`` model, eg: ``department_name``.
-Normally you would have to modify ``EventSchema`` and its respected db schema with additional fields, but with extended attributes, you can simply register a extended attribute provider for ``Event`` model which would store the value of ``department_name``.
+Normally you would have to modify ``EventSchema`` and its respective db schema with additional fields, but with extended attributes, you can simply register a extended attribute provider for ``Event`` model which would store the value of ``department_name``.